 When the flow of chi to a sector is compromised – through structural imbalance or poor placement of furniture – the Feng Shui practitioner advises the necessary steps to rectify this before it has a corresponding negative effect on the lives of the people living there.

 A missing corner is often the consequence of constructing an asymmetric building.
-I’m not saying this is wrong and should be avoided at any cost.
+I’m not saying this should be avoided at any cost.
 But it is something to be aware of when commissioning building work or purchasing a home which has an ‘L’ shape.
-Steps should be taken to compensate for the imbalanced flow of chi that results before it impacts the inhabitant’s life further.
+I would recommend steps to compensate for the imbalanced flow of chi that results before it impacts the inhabitant’s life further.

-This can arise when an extension is built which does not span the full width of the building.
+For instance, when an extension does not span the full width of the building, an imbalance occurs.
 Chi energy naturally wants to flow into the section that falls outside the footprint of the property – and has been left ‘empty’.

-In Bella’s house the missing sector is caused by the Family Room on the back of the house.
+The Family Room on the back of the house is the cause of the missing sector in Bella’s home.
 This situation is not a deal-breaker or insurmountable – and easily stabilised in a house like hers, where a substantial patio occupies the missing corner outside.
 I was able to advise her how to correct this using existing outdoor seating and planters.

 Bella’s first instinct was a good one to renovate Bedroom 3.
 Prescribing the room’s location based exclusively on the compass direction would conflict with other criteria for this renovation.
 Principally it would not give the guests – or the owners – the same degree of privacy.
 The fallout that might ensue could easily undermine a decision based on the compass alone, in my view.
 Bella had other questions on her mind.